Valles Caldera National Preserve

 Horses have been part of Valles Caldera’s landscape for over 100 years.
 Recreational horseback riding is balanced with other recreational uses such as hiking and biking.
 The use of horses, mules, burros, alpacas, and llamas is available with an equestrian permit, provided that humane treatment is accorded the animal(s) at all times and all regulations related to animal use are strictly observed.

-Riders will have to bring their own horses as the preserve does not have an equestrian concessionaire in operation.
+Riders will have to bring their own horses as the park does not have an equestrian concessionaire in operation.
 Equestrian permits are available daily at the Valle Grande Entrance Station.

 Some of unique adventures take place in Valles Caldera’s backcountry.
 Visitors will find ample opportunities to hike, mountain bike, horseback ride, fish, crosscountry ski, snowshoe, and view wildlife.